-The TCEQ has completed a Source Water Assessment for all drinking water systems that own their sources.
-The report describes the susceptibility and types of constituents that may come into contact with your drinking water source based on human activities and natural conditions.
-The systems(s) from which we purchase our water received the assessment report.
-For more information on source water assessments and protection efforts at our system, contact:
+A Source Water Susceptibility Assessment for your drinking water source(s) is currently being updated by the Texas Commission on Environmental Quality.
+This information describes the susceptibility and types of constituents that may come into contact with your drinking water source based on human activities and natural conditions.
+The information contained in the assessment allows us to focus source water protection strategies.